-2.3.1 Install an air supply hose fitting to the optional air filter or air inlet, which is compatible with the compressed-air supply hose from the compressor.
+2.3.1 Install an air supply hose fitting to the Millennium valve inlet or optional compressed air filter, that is compatible with the compressed-air supply hose from the compressor.
 For best blasting performance, use 1-1/4" ID or larger air line when using up to a 5/16" orifice nozzle, 1-1/2" or larger when using up to a 3/8" nozzle, and 2" or larger when using up to a 1/2" nozzle.
 Refer to the compressed air and abrasive consumption chart in Figure 4 for approximate air consumption.